Become a Public Health Emergency Volunteer. Join our Medical Reserve Corps!

 All aspects of planning, establishing, and operating a Point of Dispensing, or “POD,” requires assistance from our MRC volunteers.
 Our plans specifically state that the MRC is a critical component to supplementing public health staff in all aspects of the operation.
 This includes everything from medical clinicians to individuals to manage supplies and other aspects of logistics.
 Volunteers who receive additional training may also be placed in various leadership roles.
 Whatever skills and experience you bring, chances are we can use them in our MRC!

-Click here to download a volunteer application for the Westport Weston Wilton MRC
+Click here to download an Application for the Westport Weston Wilton MRC.
+Fill out and return to us by mail.

 More information on the MRC program nationally can be found at http://www.medicalreservecorps.gov